maheshmohanmr/maheshmohanmr.github.io/_teaching/2020_NGK_ons.md

 ---
-title: "Mentored (with Prof. ANR) a B. Tech project, which led to a IEEE Transactions on Image Processing"
+title: "Mentored (with Prof. ANR) a B. Tech project, which led to a <q>IEEE Transactions on Image Processing<q>"
 collection: teaching
 type: "Undergrad Thesis"
 permalink: /teaching/2020-NGK-ons